krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='CommandGroup'/>
 ## Command Group

-The command group key is used for grouping together commands such as for reporting, alerting, dashboards or team/library ownership.
+Hystrix uses the command group key to group together commands such as for reporting, alerting, dashboards, or team/library ownership.

-By default this will be used to define the command thread-pool unless a separate one is defined.
+By default Hystrix uses this to define the command thread-pool unless a separate one is defined.

 [HystrixCommandGroupKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.html) is an interface and can be implemented as an enum or regular class, but it also has the helper [Factory](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.Factory.html) class to construct and intern instances such as: